-Joint Ventures and Real Estate
+Joint Ventures in Real Estate Investing: How They Work

 After the recession, joint ventures were hotter than documentaries about corruption at investment banks.
 If you’ve been in real estate since then, you’ve probably entered into one at some point.

 These tasty commodities were attractive because they gave loan-to-value ratios as high as 70%.
 Not many real estate investors like to gamble with those kinds of numbers, at least not alone.
 However, get a pack of lemmings together and they’ll pretty much gamble on anything, up to and including, jumping off of a cliff.